cryptosharks131/Polis/README.md

 ## Usage:
 ```
-polis-cli getinfo
+aced-cli getinfo
-polis-cli masternode status
+aced-cli masternode status
-polis-cli mnsync status
+aced-cli mnsync status
 ```
-Also, if you want to check/start/stop **Polis** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **AceD** , run one of the following commands as **root**:
 ```
-systemctl status Polis #To check the service is running.
+systemctl status AceD #To check the service is running.
-systemctl start Polis #To start Polis service.
+systemctl start AceD #To start Polis service.
-systemctl stop Polis #To stop Polis service.
+systemctl stop AceD #To stop Polis service.
-systemctl is-enabled Polis #To check whetether Polis service is enabled on boot or not.
+systemctl is-enabled AceD #To check whetether Polis service is enabled on boot or not.
 ```
 ***

-## Sentinel
+## Sentinel  (IGNORE: THIS IS NOT YET CONFIGURED)

 **Sentinel** is installed in **/sentinel** and added to **crontab** file.
-Sentinel log file is **/root/.poliscore/sentinel.log**
+Sentinel log file is **/root/.acedcore/sentinel.log**
 Test the config by running the following commands:
 ```
 cd /sentinel